“This salutation by my own hand—Paul. Remember my chains. Grace be with you. Amen.”

-Finally, Paul makes a request for himself.
+Finally, Paul made a request for himself.
 It might do well for us to remember his chains today.
 He was hounded and oppressed in most cities where he ministered.
-He spent many months in jail.
+He spent many months in several jails.
 We should give thanks to God for the contribution this man made to Christianity.

 This is probably a prayer request.

 “Grace” means God bestows benefits.
 This prayer is that God will confer His daily operating grace upon the Colossians.

 In every epistle Paul wrote, he closed the same way – emphasizing the grace principle.
 It was his spiritual trademark (2 Thes.
 3:17,18).

 “Amen” means “I believe it,” Paul affirms that daily operating grace is necessary for a consistent Christian walk.